DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 This should look familiar as there are no new concepts here.
 We're accessing the `app-data` so that when we log out, changes to the data are set throughout the app.
 We'll check for a `link` property and if it's false, show a button.
 If it's true, show a link.
 Both the link and button will call the same `on-tap` handler, `logout()`.

+> Note: You may have noticed that we didn't include `iron-localstorage`.
+Changes to `storedUser` in `log-out` use `app-data` to notify other instances which update `iron-localstorage`.
+In turn, local storage is retrieved by the parent upon app initialization and the property is then sent to the child `log-out` via its `stored-user` attribute.

 Now we'll set up the JS to facilitate this:

 ```